-- Highlight the work of an organization led by local refugees and/or forcibly-displaced persons
+- Highlight the work of an organization led by local refugees or other forcibly displaced persons

-- Celebrate a campaign partner promoting quality education and lifelong learning for children and youth who are refugees, forcibly-displaced or living in host communities
+- Celebrate a partner that shares our objectives of quality education and lifelong learning for refugee, other forcibly displaced or host community children and youth

-- Highlight data and evidence on the education of refugee, other forcibly-displaced, and/or host community children and youth
+- Highlight data and evidence on the education of refugee, other forcibly displaced or host community children and youth

 - Share your voice if:

-- you are/were a child, youth, teacher, or parent refugee, displaced person, or member of a host community
+- you are or were a refugee or displaced child, youth, teacher, parent or member of a host community

 - you are part of the refugee/internally displaced person diaspora in Canada, and/or are working with and advocating for these populations